ConsenSysMesh/Fae/docs/Specification.md

 [#transactions]) this ensures that a variety of authors may find space for their transactions in any block.

-=== Block rewards ===

-Depending on the consensus algorithm employed by a Fae implementation, it may make sense to incentivize network nodes to participate in it by providing a reward for doing so.
-For example, coinbase payments in Bitcoin and Ethereum.
-Since Fae does not have a native currency, it implements this practice in an open-ended manner.

-According to the policy of the implementation, special *reward* transactions may be placed in the `txs` list.
-These transactions are like any other except that their `tx` function takes one argument, an escrow ID (see [#escrow]) for a special type `Reward`, which is defined to have just one value, which is an opaque token.
-During execution, this escrow ID is valid and refers to an escrow account containing a `Reward` value.
-Thus, custom currencies may provide funds in exchange for a `Reward`, social contracts may offer privileges, and so on.

 === Transactions ===

 Transactions are not included in blocks directly.
 Rather, they are disseminated